Image 1

 Exclusion

-Costs arising from itinerary deviation due to natural events or political situations
+Unforeseen Costs: Expenses arising from itinerary changes, natural events, or political situations beyond our control.

 How difficult is the Manaslu Circuit Trek?